jpb111/kubernetes-k0s-ansible-harbor/README.md

 ```

-To package the application as a helm chart and upload it a harbor helm chart registry
+Package the application as a helm chart and upload it to a harbor helm chart registry.

 ```ShellSession